-An item in the May 2016 issue of Consumer Reports on Health reported that certain yoga poses significantly increased eye pressure according to a small study from the New York Eye and Ear Infirmary of Mount Sinai.
+An item in the May 2016 issue of Consumer Reports on Health reported inverted yoga poses can significantly increased eye pressure according to a small study from the New York Eye and Ear Infirmary of Mount Sinai.
 Poses that pose a risk are where the head is down or legs are elevated above the head like:

 Downward Facing Dog